 NETPAC is a worldwide organization founded in 1990 by Aruna Vasudev as the result of a conference organized in New Delhi by Cinemaya – The Asian Film Quarterly, at the request of UNESCO.
 It was set up with the aim to promote a greater understanding and appreciation of Asian films at a time when Asian cinema was just coming into its own but was relatively unknown regionally and internationally.
 Cinemaya a quarterly film journal launched independently by Aruna Vasudev in 1988, had already paved the way.

-• The presentation of the NETPAC Award for Best Asian Film at 30 major international film festivals throughout the world.
-This award was first presented at the Berlin Film Festival in 1994.
+The presentation of the NETPAC Award for Best Asian Film at 30 major international film festivals throughout the world.
+This award was first presented at the Berlin International Film Festival in 1994.

-Conferences on Asian cinema have been organized since 1991 in Yamagata, Hawaii, Manila, Singapore, Kuala Lumpur, New Delhi, Jogjakarta and Philippines.
+Conferences on Asian cinema have been organized since 1991 in Yamagata, Hawaii, Manila, Singapore, Kuala Lumpur, New Delhi, and Yogyakarta.

-Cinefan, the NETPAC Festival of Asian Cinema was launched in New Delhi in 1999 to 2012 continuously and the Jogja-NETPAC Asian Film Festival (JAFF) was launched in Jogjakarta, Indonesia in 2006 up to now.
+Cinefan, the NETPAC Festival of Asian Cinema was launched in New Delhi in 1999 and the Jogja-NETPAC Asian Film Festival (JAFF) was launched in Yogyakarta in 2006.

 NETPAC has received two awards for its dedication in promoting Asian Cinema.